 Typically, those wanting to use CBD oil for conditions such as cancer or extreme chronic pain will need CBD oil from marijuana due to the higher percentage of THC.
 CBD oil with more than 0.3% cannot be legally purchased online.
 You need to live in or visit a medical marijuana state and be certified to purchase from a licensed dispensary of cannabis products.
 Dispensary employees are usually very knowledgeable and can help guide those looking for higher THC products.

 CBD oil considered to be from hemp can be purchased online or in some local stores.
-If you’ve decided to try CBD hemp oil, you first need to decide whether you want a product that is: (a) full spectrum, (b) broad spectrum or (c) isolate.
+If you’ve decided to try hemp-derived CBD oil, you first need to decide whether you want a product that is: (a) full spectrum, (b) broad spectrum or (c) isolate.
 “Full spectrum” products (also known as “whole plant” products) typically include all the naturally-occurring cannabinoids and terpenes.
 They include trace amounts of THC (up to the 0.3% legal limit).
 “Broad spectrum” products include other cannabinoids and terpenes in addition to CBD but have 0% THC.
 “Isolate” products are from pure CBD so do not have any other cannabinoids or terpenes.

 The majority of users prefer “full spectrum” but there is no “right” choice for everyone.
 Those who are subject to drug testing tend to first try “broad spectrum” or “isolate” products since they do not contain detectable levels of THC based on the manufacturer’s lab testing.

 STEP 2: How do you want to consume your CBD oil?